 Multiple child molesters from Dilworth have been jailed since the police revealed the existence of the Operation Beverly investigation in 2020.

-“The Dilworth Trust Board of today will give the apology, taking ownership for the failings of the school’s leadership and governance of the past,” the Dilworth Response page added.
+“The Dilworth Trust Board of today will give the apology, taking ownership for the failings of the school’s leadership and governance of the past,” the Dilworth Response page says.

-The page added: “The acknowledgement and apology is being offered in the hope that it will contribute to the healing of survivors, Old Boys and our wider community, and reconciliation within the Dilworth community.”
+It adds: “The acknowledgement and apology is being offered in the hope that it will contribute to the healing of survivors, old boys and our wider community, and reconciliation within the Dilworth community.”

-The page said the Dilworth Independent Inquiry Report was a strong starting point to inform the apology event.
+The page says the Dilworth Independent Inquiry Report was a strong starting point to inform the apology event.

-It said further insights were gained through personal apology requests made by survivors through the independent Dilworth Redress Programme, research conducted by research company IPSOS with the Old Boy community, and a hui in November.
+It says further insights were gained through personal apology requests made by survivors through the independent Dilworth Redress Programme, research conducted by research company Ipsos with the old-boy community, and a hui in November.

-It said survivors, Dilworth Old Boys’ Association council members, Dilworth Trustees and senior leaders attended that meeting.
+It says survivors, Dilworth Old Boys’ Association council members, Dilworth trustees and senior leaders attended that meeting.

-It said a survey sought feedback and input from the wider Dilworth community about what the apology should cover and when and how it should be delivered.
+A survey sought feedback and input from the wider Dilworth community about what the apology should cover and when and how it should be delivered, the webpage says.

-“The main themes arising from responses about the apology were that it should address the abuse that was allowed to happen, the harm it caused, the long-term impact on survivors’ lives, mental health and emotional wellbeing,” the page added.
+“The main themes arising from responses about the apology were that it should address the abuse that was allowed to happen, the harm it caused, the long-term impact on survivors’ lives, mental health and emotional well-being,” it says.

 “There were consistent comments about the need to address the betrayal of trust, the silencing of boys, their families and staff, and fostering a culture of silence.